What Is a PEM (Privacy Enhanced Mail) File & How to Create It?

 What Is a PEM File?

 Once your SSL certificate gets issued, CA (Certificate Authority) like Comodo SSL and Sectigo SSL sends different files along with a CAs intermediate certificate, server certificate, and the private key.
 Likewise, such files get encoded within a single file “container.”
-And one such container file type is PEM (Privacy Enhanced Mail).
+One such container file type is PEM (Privacy Enhanced Mail).

 Likewise, the PEM file is majorly used by X.509 certificates, and it’s one of the text files containing Base64 encoding of the text within the certificate, like a plain text header and footer that marks the beginning and end of the certificate.